Blanche DuBois

 Blanche DuBois (married name Grey) is a fictional character in Tennessee Williams' 1947 Pulitzer Prize-winning play A Streetcar Named Desire.
-The character was written for Tallulah Bankhead and made popular to later audiences with Elia Kazan's 1951 film adaptation of Williams' play; A Streetcar Named Desire, starring Vivien Leigh and Marlon Brando.
+The character was written for Tallulah Bankhead and made popular to later audiences with Elia Kazan's 1951 film adaptation of Williams' play, A Streetcar Named Desire, starring Vivien Leigh and Marlon Brando.

 Character overview

 Blanche DuBois is described as an aging Southern belle who lives in a state of perpetual panic about her fading beauty and concerns about how others perceive her looks.
 She has an obsession with staying out of direct light, and even covers a light bulb with a paper lantern.
 She is desperate for attention and has a history of sexual promiscuity.
 She was formerly a teacher, who was fired for having an affair with one of her teenaged students.
 Williams saw her as being 30 years of age.
+She grew up at Belle Reve plantation, the DuBois family home in Mississippi.